Shani-Kumar-Gupta/Frontend-Dev-Interview-Preparation/JavaScript/README.md

   10. let, var and const in JavaScript
   11. What is Temporal Dead Zone?
   12. Closures in Js? setTimeout + Closures Interview Questions
+  13. Callback functions and Callback Hell
-  13. Event Loop and Asyn Programming in JS
+  14. Event Loop and Asyn Programming in JS
+  15. Promises, Chaining and Error handling - then and catch
+  16. async and await
+  17. Promise API's or methods - resolve, reject, all, allSettled, race, any, then, catch and finally
+  18. String Important Methods
+  19. Arrays Important Methods
+  20. Object Important Methods
+  21. Type casting and Coercion

-### Functions in JavaScript:
+### Functions in JavaScript (Functional Programming):
   1. What is Functions?
   2. Function declaration vs Function Statement vs Function Expression
   3. Anonymous Function